Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 - Because IPv6 is new and mysterious to me, and in my pursuit of understanding it, I wanted to share something with the community that may be helpful.
 - Because I simply could not find a guide like this anywhere.
 - Because if you cannot explain it, you do not understand it.
+## Why OpenBSD?
+- Because there is simply no better tool for the job.

 After reading, you should have a working understanding of what your OpenBSD firewall/router is doing and how it does so.